fxlin/p3-tee/docs/quickerstart.md

 Explanation: QEMU_VIRTFS_HOST_DIR means the emulated OS and granger1/2 will share a directory.
 Easy for file exchange.

 QEMU must be launched without errors.
-For troubleshooting, see [](issues.md).
+Also see [troubleshooting](issues.md).

 Start the emulated guest by typing `c`.